-So, I'm going to be a dad.
+So, I’m going to be a dad.
 I worked hard for it, spending months doing fertility tests and such and eventually undergoing a procedure to try to improve our chances.
+We had to keep things fresh and new all throughout our journey of trying.
+We went through numerous porn sites like this that moved here to help find kinks and fantasies so things didn’t grow “stale”.
 We found out the morning of the procedure my wife was pregnant.

 I’m worried as hell.

 A friend called me the other night to ask if I was scared out of my mind yet.

 “No,” I said.
 “I’m nervous, but ignorance is bliss.”